Understanding the Game of Craps: Odds and House Edge

 With more than 4+ years of experience in the iGaming industry, Boris Atanasov writes exciting content about slots, video poker, roulette and blackjack.

-Casino players who decide to try their luck on the craps table should know how probable certain outcomes of the game are, as well as the house edge they would be up against.
-There are dozens of bets in this game and some offer significantly better odds than others.
+Casino players who decide to try their luck at the craps table should understand how likely certain outcomes are, as well as the house edge they will be up against.
+There are dozens of bets in this game, and some offer significantly better odds than others.

-Compared to other traditional table games such as roulette or blackjack, craps comes with a mathematical advantage that varies dramatically, depending on the number or group of numbers players decide to bet on.
-The majority of games have a house edge that is more or less fixed while in craps, this fundamental part of the game fluctuates from 1.41% to nearly 20%.
-This is why players should carefully choose what to bet on if they want to improve their overall chances of winning in this game.
+Compared with other traditional table games, such as roulette or blackjack, craps features a house edge that can vary dramatically, depending on the single number or group of numbers that players choose to bet on.
+While most games have a house edge that is more or less fixed, in craps this fundamental factor fluctuates from 1.41% to nearly 20%.
+For this reason, players should carefully choose which bets to place if they want to improve their overall chances of winning.

 The House Edge in Casino Games

-Before craps players start placing real-money bets on this game, they should have a good understanding of what house edge is.
-It is a fundamental part of all casino games, bingo, lotteries, and, practically, all forms of gambling.
-This is the guaranteed advantage of the house over its patrons – with it, casinos manage to always generate profits even with the huge jackpots they regularly pay off.
-So, what exactly is the house edge and why is so important when playing craps?
+Before craps players start placing real-money bets on the game, they should have a solid understanding of the house edge.
+It is a fundamental component of all casino games, bingo, lotteries, and virtually every form of gambling.
+This is the guaranteed advantage the house holds over its patrons – with it, casinos consistently generate profits even while paying out huge jackpots.
+So, what exactly is the house edge, and why is it so important when playing craps?

 House Edge